joinpursuit/array_methods_assignment/README.md

 15. Write a `mySlice` function.
 16. Write a function `countZeroes`, which takes an array of numbers as its argument and returns the amount of zeroes that occur in it.
 Use reduce.
-17. Write a `numberTimesIdx` that uses `map` and multiples each number in the array by it's index.
+17. Write a `numberTimesIdx` that uses `map` and multiplies each number in the array by it's index.

 Bonus: Write a `myFlatten`.
 This should take a multi-dimensional array and return it as one array.
 ```js